This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 Click Next.

-If you have selected Tables with Unique Key for Scenario, click OK in the dialog box that appears.
+If you select Tables with Unique Key for Scenario, click OK in the dialog box that appears.

-On the Select Migration Type page, specify migration types for the current data migration project.
+On the Select Migration Type page, specify migration types for the current data migration task.

 Options for Migration Type are Schema Migration, Full Data Migration, Incremental Synchronization, Full Verification, and Reverse Increment.